Álvar Núñez Cabeza de Vaca: Representation in other media

 Laila Lalami's novel, The Moor's Account (2014), is a fictional memoir of Estevanico, the Moroccan slave who survived the journey and accompanied Cabeza de Vaca through the Southwest.
 He is considered to be the first black explorer of North America.

 Lord Buckley created a monologue The Gasser based on Haniel Long's novella.
 This was first recorded in 1954 and again in 1959.

 His story is noted in the first episode of Ken Burns' The West, a PBS documentary which first aired in 1996.

 Russell Persson's The Way of Florida (Little Island Press, 2017) is a highly stylized novelization of Cabeza de Vaca's Relación.

 The Great Journey of Álvar Núñez Cabeza de Vaca is a work composed between 1981 and 1988 by Colin Matthews.

+He appears as a possible conquistador for the Spanish Empire in Civilization VII.